dejvokep/boosted-yaml/README.md

 # 🔼 BoostedYAML

-A simple-to-use standalone Java library delivering boosted experience while working with YAML files.
-Work on this project started on Apr 8, 2021 with the target to build advanced, hence still easy-to-use API which would enable developers to manage files with ease.
+A simple-to-use standalone Java library delivering boosted experience while working with YAML documents.
+Work on this project started on Apr 8, 2021 with the target to build advanced, hence still easy-to-use library which would enable developers to manage documents and files with ease.

 # ❓ Why to use BoostedYAML over other libraries?